tendermario/terraria-server-aws/README.md

 ### Setup server

-You should have a large server waiting to get logged into at your EC2 instance IP address, but you may also want to:
+If you did not place a world file in the s3-files, you should have a server waiting to get logged into at your EC2 instance IP address, but you may also want to:

 - Add a password and a ServerName to the config.json with `sudo vi ~/terraria/world/config.json`
+## Useful CDK commands

+Note: The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This isn't set up very intelligently just yet and basically has the default values still.

+ * `npm run build`   compile typescript to js
+ * `npm run watch`   watch for changes and compile
+ * `npm run test`    perform the jest unit tests
+ * `cdk synth`       emits the synthesized CloudFormation template
+ * `cdk diff`        compare deployed stack with current state
+ * `cdk deploy`      deploy this stack to your default AWS account/region

+## Todo

+- Make the hard-coded endpoint in the JS file be added programatically when building out the cdk and setting up the API Gateway endpoint
+- Maybe make a healthcheck

 ## Manual setup tips